 Providing a great ecommerce payment experience involves perfecting ecommerce mobile UI, providing a secure payment gateway, and creating peace of mind for the shopper.
 Reducing mobile payment fraud means focusing on customer safety and integrating fraud systems with your online store.

 Here are a number of ways to reduce mobile payment fraud on your ecommerce store.
 Integrate them into your strategy and add them to your system to eliminate fraud on your platform.

 While customers can access mobile payments through a home network, their mobile network, and a free network, it’s important to ensure that your network is secure.
 Always ensure that you protect your Wi-Fi network with basic security to stop hacking at the source.

 There are a few basic practices to ensure your Wi-Fi network is secure, helping protect your team, employees, business, and customers.
 Follow these 3 standard security practices to keep the network safe.

 Newer mobile devices have biometric identification, enabling users to unlock and secure their phone using their fingerprint, facial recognition, voice identification, and more.
 These systems add a further level of mobile payment security, as they are impossible to replicate or guess, unlike a password or PIN.

 Purchase a 2FA program or service and integrate this with your payment gateway, forcing customers to authenticate their identity before proceeding.
-You can also build this out yourself with your developer.

-To prevent fraud via insecure browsers, add a plugin or extension that will detect the browser your mobile customers are using, automatically preventing transactions from unprotected browsers.
+Despite allowing you to surf the net, there are many differences when it comes to browsers.
+Add a plugin or extension that will detect the browser your mobile customers are using, automatically preventing transactions from unprotected browsers.